Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations: INTRODUCTION

 A motivating example of this subspace decomposition for a 2-DOF manipulator is shown in Fig.~\ref{fig:taskspace_decomp}.
 Here, the two subspaces overlap in task space.
 However, when mapped to configuration space via an $\epsilon$-GHA two disjoint subspaces are revealed.
-Fig.~\ref{fig:3tasks} illustrates a scenario where this mapping is useful for planning efficient trajectory sequences that remain in a single subspace.
-As can be seen in the figure, a naive approach that only considers task-space distances results in unnecessary wasted motion as opposed to our method which utilises the subspace knowledge.
+Fig.~\ref{fig:3tasks} illustrates a scenario where this mapping is useful for planning efficient path sequences that remain in a single subspace.
+As can be seen in the figure, a naive greedy approach that only considers task-space distances results in unnecessary wasted motion as opposed to our method which utilises the subspace knowledge.
 In higher dimensions, these subspaces may be less obvious to choose from.
-For example, for 6-DOF or 7-DOF robot arms, several of these subspaces might exist.
+For example, for 6-DOF or 7-DOF robot arms, several of these subspaces exist.
 Examples include, wrist/elbow/shoulder-in versus wrist/elbow/shoulder-out configurations and even permutations of these resulting from multiple possible revolutions around each joint.

 We evaluate our method in a complex simulated bookshelf environment where a varying number of tasks must be completed in an efficient order.
 To highlight HAP's applicability to a variety of kinematic configurations we perform experiments with 6-DOF and 7-DOF manipulators and with a manipulator mounted to a mobile base.
 Compared to state-of-the-art RTSP methods, our method achieves up to 3x faster motion planning and 5x lower maximum trajectory jerk with consistently higher planning success, even when unknown objects are added to the scene.